-HLTH304 - Theoretical Application Project in Information Systems for Health Systems 3 Credits Available as hybrid only
+HLTH304 - Theoretical Application Project in Information Systems for Health Systems

 This course applies the concepts, theories, and principles of information systems technology for health programs to work-related situations.

 HLTH400 - Societal Health and Policy Issues

 This course considers national health and policy issues as they apply to special health populations.
 Such populations include, but are not limited to, geriatrics, pediatrics, gynecology, mental health, and physical impairment.